sineway/yff/README.md

 ## Config

-The `build.setup.js` can be used to override paths.
+The `build.setup.js` can be used to override paths:
 ```js
 export default ({clean, css, js, watch, serve}) => {
     clean.dir = 'frontend/web/bundles';